HeavyMedl/lists/README.md

 <a name='intercalate'/>
 ### intercalate : [x] -> [[x]] -> [x]
 ------
-**Description**: Array returned by flattening the result of interspersing an Array of varaibles into an Array of Arrays.
+**Description**: Array of Variables returned by flattening the result of interspersing an Array of Variables into an Array of an Array of Variables.

-**Signature Definition**: Give arg 1 an Array of variables; Give arg 2 an Array of Arrays of variables; Get an Array of variables.
+**Signature Definition**: Give arg 1 an Array of Variables; Give arg 2 an Array of an Array of Variables; Get an Array of Variables.

 **Example Usage**: